Toronto van attack suspect due in court on Tuesday

 Alex Minassian, 25, identified by police as the suspect, will appear in a Toronto court at 10 a.m.
 EDT (1400 GMT), Toronto police said.
 Charges will be made public at that time.

-“We cannot as Canadians choose to live in fear every single day as we go about our daily business.
-We need to focus on doing what we can and we must to keep Canadians safe while we stay true to the freedoms and values that we all as Canadians hold dear,” Trudeau said.

-The prime minister said that, while it would take time before the motives of the attacker were understood, the incident had not changed the country’s threat level or security preparations for a G7 summit in Quebec in June.

-People left flowers at a makeshift memorial, which grew as commuters returned to work on Tuesday morning.
+People left flowers at a makeshift memorial, which grew as commuters returned to work Tuesday morning.
 Blank white posters left against a stone wall were covered with messages.

 The Canadian flag was lowered to half-staff at parliament and at Toronto city hall.

-The officer who apprehended Minassian was praised for making a peaceful arrest even as the suspect shouted “Kill me” and claimed to have a gun.
+The officer who apprehended Minassian was praised for making a peaceful arrest eve as the suspect shouted “Kill me” and claimed to have a gun.

+Prime Minister Justin Trudeau, who called the incident a “tragic and senseless attack,” was to speak to reporters at 8:25 a.m.
+EDT (1225 GMT) in Ottawa.

+Canadians mourned as the victims began to be identified on Tuesday.
 “We are a peaceful, tolerant, free society.
 The horrific violence on Toronto’s Yonge Street will strengthen rather than undermine these truths,” columnist John Ibbitson wrote in the Globe and Mail national newspaper.

 The attack shook the usually peaceful streets of Toronto, a multicultural city with a population of 2.8 million.
 The city recorded 61 murders last year.